sam98963/Java_Fundamentals_Training/java_katas_tracked.md

 Replace every nth <br>
 16/08/23<br>
 You cannot .join an array of characters.
 Also you must be more careful handling characters and strings.

+### Python Leetcode
+Working with linked lists.
+Learning about updating the head of the list to a new node and comparing to lists and merging into one.